Frequently asked questions

 The auditor must confirm acceptance of the mandate to carry out AMLA inspections to SRO PolyReg by means of a written declaration of acceptance.
 In addition, the auditor must enclose a declaration whereby it undertakes to carry out inspection assignments of SRO PolyReg for the account of the member and to send the AMLA inspection report to SRO PolyReg after completion of the inspection activities.

-Large companies (usually 20 or more people) that regularly hire new AMLA-relevant employees can apply for their own in-house training for the initial training of their employees on application page 14.
-In this case, the member must acquire his knowledge independently of the initial training offered by SRO PolyReg, but must ensure that the initial training is comparable to the initial training offered by SRO PolyReg in terms of content and scope.
+Large companies (generally those with 20 or more employees) that regularly hire new AMLA-relevant staff may apply for in-house training for the basic training of their employees using application form 14.
+In doing so, the member must acquire the necessary knowledge independently and separately from the basic training offered by the SRO PolyReg, but must ensure that the in-house training is comparable to the SRO PolyReg’s basic training in terms of content and scope.

-Approval for in-house training also requires that the member has a suitable training officer with sound knowledge.
-This person may be identical with the AMLA functionary of the training officer according to page 12 of the membership application form.
-In this case, the member shall draft a detailed written training concept, which shall be submitted to the managing director for approval.
-The training concept shall provide information on the number of new employees in the AMLA-relevant area joining the organisation each year, the target groups for the training, the way in which the training is to be conducted and the available infrastructure, the frequency and duration of the training events, the instructors and the content to be conveyed.
+Approval for in-house training also requires that the member has a suitable training manager with sound knowledge.
+This person may be the same as the AMLA function holder of the training manager as specified on page 12 of the application for membership.
+In this case, the member must draw up a detailed written training concept, which must be submitted to the managing director for approval.
+The training concept must provide information on the number of new employees joining the AMLA-relevant area each year, the target audience for the training, the method of delivery, the available infrastructure, the frequency and duration of training sessions, the trainers, and the content to be covered.

-If a corresponding application is approved by the managing director, SRO PolyReg also monitors the implementation of the submitted training concept within the framework of the AMLA inspections.
-Non-implementation is sanctioned in the same way as failure to attend training events organised by SRO PolyReg itself (see questions H.1 and H.2).
+If the managing director approves such a request, the SRO PolyReg also monitors the implementation of the submitted training plan as part of its AMLA audits.
+Failure to implement the plan is subject to sanctions, as is failure to attend training sessions organised by the SRO PolyReg itself (see questions H.1 and H.2).

-The application can already be made in the membership application form by ticking the appropriate box on page 14 of the form, or at any later date.
+The application for in-house training can be submitted as early as in the application for admission by ticking the relevant box on page 14 of the application, or at any later date.

-Because the AMLA functionaries are also guarantors of a member, they are more exposed from a supervisory point of view than normal employees of a member.
-SRO PolyReg therefore requires an extended personal documentation from the AMLA functionaries in the context of a membership application.
-This consists of a correctly completed page 16 of the membership application form, a current original extract from the criminal register, a signed and dated copy of the passport or ID, a curriculum vitae and at least one diploma proving the curriculum vitae.
-If new personnel are appointed to the AMLA functions in the course of membership, the same personal documentation is required from the new function holders.
+As AMLA functionaries effectively act as guarantors for a member, they are subject to greater regulatory scrutiny than a member’s ordinary employees.
+The SRO PolyReg therefore requires AMLA functionaries to provide extended personal documentation as part of an application for admission.
+This consists of a correctly completed page 16 of the application form, an original copy of a current criminal record extract, a signed and dated copy of a passport or ID card, a CV, and at least one qualification certificate supporting the CV.
+If AML officers are replaced during the course of membership, the same personal documentation is required from the new officers.

-The arbitration officer shall be in charge of the proceedings up to the point at which the written grounds of appeal and the response to the appeal have been presented.
-He will set deadlines for you and SRO PolyReg, warn you of the consequences of failure to comply and collect from you the registration fee set at CHF 2'000 for this case (§38 para.
-7 of the Statutes; see question H.13).
+The person responsible for the arbitration tribunal shall conduct the proceedings until a written statement of grounds for the appeal and a response to the appeal have been submitted.
+He will set appropriate deadlines for you and the SRO PolyReg , warn of the consequences of failure to comply, and collect from you the registration fee set at CHF 2,000 for this case (Article 38(7) of the Articles of Association; see question H.13).

 E. Questions regarding consequences and modalities of membership

-SRO PolyReg collects and manages the data required by law concerning its members and its own activities, carries out the inspections to ensure compliance with the legal provisions and submits the necessary reports in accordance with the AMLA and the instructions of the Swiss Financial Market Supervisory Authority (§2 para.
+SRO PolyReg collects and manages the data required by law concerning its members and its own activities, carries out the inspections to ensure compliance with the legal provisions and submits the necessary reports in accordance with the AMLA and tFINMA's guidelines (§2 para.
 3 and §17 of the Statutes).

 This means that data may be exchanged with FINMA to the extent provided for by law.
 Beyond this, SRO PolyReg strictly adheres to the provisions of the Federal Act on Data Protection and treats all data confidentially.
 This means in particular that SRO PolyReg does not provide any information about the association's internal affairs, neither to other members of the association nor to outsiders (§17 para.
 2 of the Statutes).